wlsf82/cv/README.md

 ## Books I read

-Below is a list of some books I read that helped me on being the professional I am today.
+Below is a list of some books I read that helped me with being the professional I am today.

 - Kanban - Successful Evolutionary Change for Your Technology Business - by David J. Anderson **(currently reading)**
 - The Goal - A process of ongoing improvement - 30th anniversary edition - by Eliyahu M. Goldratt, and Jeff Cox